-3 TEACHING STUDENTS AND YOUNG PEOPLE WITH SEND
+2 TEACHING STUDENTS AND YOUNG PEOPLE WITH SEN

 We recognise that students make progress at different rates and have different ways in which they learn best.
-Teachers take account of this by looking carefully at how they organise their lessons, the classroom, the books, and materials they give to each student and the way they teach.
-So, all teachers consider a number of options and choose the most appropriate ways to help each student learn from a range of activities.
-This is often described as 'differentiating the curriculum' or 'adapting practice.'
+Teachers take account of this by looking carefully at how they organise their lessons, the classroom, the books and materials they give to each student and the way they teach.
+So all teachers consider a number of options and choose the most appropriate ways to help each student learn from a range of activities.
+This is often described as 'differentiating the curriculum'.

-3.1 USE OF SUPPORT STAFF
+2.1 USE OF SUPPORT STAFF